-This van or wagon, like any vehicle designed to carry very heavy loads, must be driven differently from a passenger car.
-The extra weight can affect stopping distance and maneuverability.
-The higher center of gravity and other features may reduce the ability to make abrupt maneuvers and may increase the risk of rollover compared to a passenger car.
+Drivers must operate a cutaway vehicle differently from a passenger wagon.
+Because of its design to carry very heavy loads, the extra weight can affect stopping distance and maneuverability.
+Additionally, the higher center of gravity and other features may reduce this vehicle's ability to make abrupt maneuvers and may increase the risk of rollover compared to a passenger wagon.

-Do not place any loads on the roof of passenger wagons.
+Do not place any loads on the roof of passenger wagon or cutaway vehicles.
 This raises the center of gravity, which increases the risk of rollover.

-When loading your wagon, passengers should fill the front rows of seats first.
+When loading your vehicle, passengers should fill the front rows of seats first.

-The number of occupants in the vehicle should not exceed the number of available safety belt restraint systems.
+The number of passengers in the vehicle should not exceed the number of available safety belt restraint systems.

 Do not exceed the weight limits specified on the certification label.
-Exceeding any vehicle weight rating limitation could result in serious damage to the vehicle, loss of vehicle control, vehicle rollover and/or personal injury.
+Exceeding any vehicle weight rating limitation could result in serious damage to the vehicle, loss of vehicle control, vehicle rollover and personal injury.
 Please refer to your Owner's Manual for additional important information on vehicle weight limits.

 Towing trailers beyond the maximum recommended gross trailer weight could result in a loss of vehicle control, vehicle rollover and personal injury.
 Please refer to your Owner's Manual for more information on towing.